 These nutrients can be divided into macronutrients (carbohydrate, protein and fat) and micronutrients (vitamins and minerals).

-No matter which of the specific elements we consume, the primary requirement from food and drink is energy.
-Although the metric unit for measuring energy is kilojoules (kJ), calories are the more commonly referred to unit when speaking about food energy; although when we use the word ‘calories’, strictly speaking we mean kilocalories and the abbreviation is kcal.
+Regardless of which specific elements are consumed, the primary requirement of food and drink is energy.
+The metric units for measuring energy are kilojoules (kJ), but calories are the more commonly referred-to unit when talking about food energy.
+Although the word ‘calories’ is often used, strictly speaking, kilocalories is the correct term and the abbreviation is kcal.

 The basic rough rule of thumb is:

 A pound of fat is roughly 3,500kcal, so a 500kcal deficit per day for seven days will be 3,500kcal under the TDEE, and therefore 1lb of fat per week should be lost and vice versa if weight gain is the goal.
 In regard to weight loss, some people may think it doesn’t really matter what is eaten to lose weight.
 However, it’s important to eat a balanced diet to ensure the body is getting everything it needs to stay healthy while weight is lost.
 This key point can often be forgotten even if the weight loss period is relatively short.

 To work out how many calories the body needs and to get a rough idea of the number of calories needed to lose/gain weight, a calorie calculator can be used to give an estimate.
 Once a calorie target is obtained, the next step is to work out a macronutrient split.

 A macronutrient is a nutrient required in large amounts in the diet.
 This includes carbohydrate, fat and protein.
 Fibre is technically a carbohydrate but can be classed as a separate macronutrient.